The Wings platform and cryptocurrency have gradually been making a name for themselves. This guide shows you how to buy Wings coins in 2020.

 Step 2.
 Find a Wings exchange

-These days, finding an exchange for your cryptocurrencies is usually pretty easy even for lesser known coins like Wings.
+These days, finding an exchange for your cryptocurrencies is usually pretty easy even for lesser known coins like Wings, Stratis, Tezos, Nexo and many more.
 However, you’ll usually need some Bitcoin or equivalent because very few exchanges that accept fiat currency for Wings.

-Here are some of the more popular exchanges where you’ll find Wings on offer:
+Here are some of the more popular exchanges where you can buy Wings:

 - Bittrex: Another great place to grab your Wings is Bittrex.
 The Bittrex platform is super-secure, well-trusted, and easy to use.